gsychi/64CrazyhouseDeepLearning/README.md

 You can learn more about the training checkpoints, parameters, and others on the [wiki](https://github.com/FTdiscovery/64CrazyhouseDeepLearning/wiki)!

-## Future Goals

-I plan on writing the engine for UCI Compatibility.
-The current barebones are written on UCICommunication.py, and will be worked upon once the policy and value networks are trained.

 ## Additional Code Information

 ### Input Representation